-Appointments will be made on a fixed -term basis for a period of one year from the contract start date due to limited funding for a specific purpose.
-Appointments will be subject to the satisfactory completion of a six-month probationary period.
+Appointments will be made on a fixed -term basis for a period of 2 years due to limited funding.
+Appointments will be subject to satisfactory completion of a sixmonth probationary period.

-Hours of work/Working Pattern
+Hours of Work and Working Pattern

 The hours of work for the position are 37 hours per week, working Monday - Friday.